Joyce Carol Oates: Ontario Review

 Oates founded The Ontario Review, a literary magazine, in 1974 in Canada, with Raymond J. Smith, her husband and fellow graduate student, who would eventually become a professor of 18th-century literature.
 Smith served as editor of this venture, and Oates served as associate editor.
 The magazine's mission, according to Smith, the editor, was to bridge the literary and artistic culture of the US and Canada: "We tried to do this by publishing writers and artists from both countries, as well as essays and reviews of an intercultural nature."
-In 1978, Sylvester & Orphanos published Sentimental Education.
+In 1978, Sylvester & Orphanos published A Sentimental Education, a collection of short stories.

 In 1980, Oates and Smith founded Ontario Review Books, an independent publishing house.
 In 2004, Oates described the partnership as "a marriage of like minds – both my husband and I are so interested in literature and we read the same books; he'll be reading a book and then I'll read it – we trade and we talk about our reading at meal times ...".

 Teaching career

 Oates taught in Beaumont, Texas, for a year, then moved to Detroit in 1962, where she began teaching at the University of Detroit.
-Influenced by the Vietnam war, the 1967 Detroit race riots, and a job offer, Oates moved across the river into Canada in 1968 with her husband, to a teaching position at the University of Windsor in Ontario.
+Influenced by the Vietnam War, the 1967 Detroit race riots, and a job offer, Oates moved across the river into Canada in 1968 with her husband, to a teaching position at the University of Windsor in Ontario.
 In 1978, she moved to Princeton, New Jersey, and began teaching at Princeton University.

 Among others, Oates influenced Jonathan Safran Foer, who took an introductory writing course with Oates in 1995 as a Princeton undergraduate.
-Foer recalled later that Oates took an interest in his writing and his "most important of writerly qualities, energy," noting that she was "the first person to ever make me think I should try to write in any sort of serious way.
+Foer recalled later that Oates took an interest in his writing and his "most important of writerly qualities, energy", noting that she was "the first person to ever make me think I should try to write in any sort of serious way.
 And my life really changed after that."
 Oates served as advisor for Foer's senior thesis, which was an early version of his novel Everything Is Illuminated (published to acclaim in 2002).

 Oates retired from teaching at Princeton in 2014 and was honored at a retirement party in November of that year.

 Oates has taught creative short fiction at UC Berkeley since 2016 and offers her course in spring semesters.

 Views

 Religion

-Oates was raised Catholic but as of 2007 is an atheist.
-In an interview with Commonweal magazine, Oates stated, "I think of religion as a kind of psychological manifestation of deep powers, deep imaginative, mysterious powers which are always with us."
+Oates was raised Catholic, but as of 2007 she identified as an atheist.
+In an interview with Commonweal magazine, Oates stated: "I think of religion as a kind of psychological manifestation of deep powers, deep imaginative, mysterious powers which are always with us."